Gay Indian prince throws open palace doors to vulnerable LGBT people

 Gohil said he is renovating and extending his palace, built in 1927, on the 15-acre site, installing solar panels for power, and reserving some land for organic farming.

-An online crowdfunding campaign and donations are financing the center, which will be managed by his charity, he said.
+An online crowdfunding campaign and donations are financing the centre, which will be managed by his charity, he said.

 Gohil’s high profile has helped the LGBT community in India enormously, said Harish Iyer, a gay rights activist who hosts a radio show dedicated to LGBT issues.